 There’s a vast array of seabirds on the Farne Islands with most varieties starting to arrive from the middle of April (although you can see shags on and around the islands all year round).
 Birds to spot between April and August include fulmars, kittiwakes, guillemots and common terns.
 Eider ducks can be seen nesting in May and June but beware of the Arctic terns during these months - they are known for dive-bombing visitors to protect their young.

-This coastal cottage is right in the heart of Seahouses so there’s lots for families to see and do right from the front door.
+A coastal cottage is right in the heart of Seahouses with lots for families to see and do right from the front door.
 Seascape has been newly refurbished and is a light and airy holiday home for up to four people.

 Enjoy fabulous sea views from this family-friendly property for up to six people.
-Salty Kisses Cottage is just a hop, skip and jump away from the seafront where you can watch the boats come and go before catching one over to the Farne Islands.
+Sea Grass is just a hop, skip and jump away from the seafront where you can watch the boats come and go before catching one over to the Farne Islands.